 - Zambrero – 6th floor, Mexican.

 The best way to get to CentralWorld is via the BTS.
-Siam or Chitlom BTS stations are just a 5 minute walk from the shopping mall; with a direct skywalk that makes is super easy and convenient way to get to the best mall in Bangkok.
-We personally went via Chitlom because our hotel was on the sae line and found this route super easy.
+Siam or Chitlom BTS stations are just a 5-minute walk from the shopping mall; with a direct skywalk that makes it a super easy and convenient way to get to the best mall in Bangkok.
+We personally went via Chitlom because our hotel was on the same line and found this route super easy.

 Creative Tip: The skywalk has exits for the major hotels in the area as well as the Erawan Shrine.
 If you are short on time, use this skywalk as a way to see the shrine en route as well!

 CentralWorld can be pretty busy, especially on the weekends.
 The mall is open from 10am to 10pm and we felt it was a very good mall.
 It was massive with such a variety of shops.